turtlemarine/flurbo/README.md

 ## Supporting the project

 Flurbo is a 100% community-sponsored endeavor.
-If you want to join our efforts, the easiest thing you can do is support the project financially.
-At now we accept only Bitcoin, so if you want to help "The Flurbo Project" grow - make any donation on next address:

-#### `BTC: 3JxwkWq4uP7CaLXUDqwRwtj1kkKfxcXzF6`

-All funds received will go to promote Flurbo, it's exchange rate and to pay all of necessary things.
-If you make decision to send donation please write message to [@iMrPoopybutthole](https://t.me/iMrPoopybutthole) and you will be rewarded!
+If you want to join our efforts and help "The Flurbo Project" to grow, the easiest thing you can do is support the project financially.
+All funds received will go to promote Flurbo, make higher it's exchange rate and to pay all of necessary things, so if you make decision to send donation please write message to [@iMrPoopybutthole](https://t.me/iMrPoopybutthole) after that and you will be rewarded!
+You can use next Bitcoin address for donation:

+#### `      BTC: 3JxwkWq4uP7CaLXUDqwRwtj1kkKfxcXzF6      `

 ## Contributing